A sublimation printer with Polycrylic for Sublimation.

 Polycrylic is not recommended for sublimation on cotton.
 Cotton is a natural fiber that absorbs ink, while polyacrylic is a synthetic fiber that repels ink.
 This means the ink will not bond properly to the cotton, and the image will fade and wash out.

-You should use a special sublimation coating designed for cotton to sublimate on cotton.
+It would be best if you used a special sublimation coating designed for cotton to sublimate on cotton.
 These coatings can be found at most craft stores.

 Tips and Tricks for Using Polycrylic for Sublimation